BUGS-NYU/schedge/README.md

 ```

 ## API Documentation
 The API documentation is available at http://schedge.a1liu.com .
-Note that **the API is not case
-sensitive.**